Sir Henry Thompson

 He founded the Cremation Society in 1874 and saw a bill through Parliament to that effect in 1902.
 He was a gifted artist and exhibited twice in the Paris Salon and 13 times in the British Academy.
 He wrote two novels.
 He invented a very superior telescope which was much admired by the astronomers of the day.
 He lived at 35 Wimpole Street, London, where he entertained lavishly.
 He did not forget his parents because he left the clock on the church tower in memory of his father in 1872.
 He died in 1904.

 Two Faberge items, a seal and a wick holder, were given to Sir Henry by the Prince of Wales (later King Edward VII) and the Princess of Wales, and illustrated below.
-These and other items relating to Sir Henry are now in the Lanman collection.
+These and other items relating to Sir Henry are now in the Lanman Museum collection.

 This note originally provided by Andrew Lovejoy.